muslewski/100DaysOfCode/README.md

 **Web Scraping with Beautiful Soup**
 - Description: I learned the basics of web scrapping.

+### Day 46
+**Spotify Time Machine - Playlist Generator**
+- Description: I created a script that creates a playlist based on the top 100 songs from a given time.

 ## Contributing
 Feeling adventurous?
 Want to join my Python brigade?
 I welcome contributions to this repository!
 If you've got ideas for new projects or have spotted a sneaky bug, open a pull request and become a code warrior alongside me. ⚔️